 Please find an overview of all existing FIPs and improvement efforts, their current progress rating and status here.

-3. Support Mitigation of Fishery/FIP Overarching Sustainability issues
+3. Support for Mitigation of Overarching Fishery/FIP Sustainability Issues

-Further Support needed: Make sure Mexico based producers participate in the Collective Action Group to work on improvements in policy at national level.
+Further support needed: Make sure Mexico-based producers participate in the Collective Action Group to work on improvements in policy at the national level.

 4. Expansion of the SR

-SFP is in process to identify buyers of Octopus from Target 75 priority fisheries in North American, European (Spain, Portugal, Italy) and Asian markets.
+SFP is in the process of identifying buyers of octopus from Target 75 priority fisheries in North American, European (Spain, Portugal, Italy), and Asian markets.